-Preserving Lilac Season with Lilac Syrup
+Preserving Lilac Season

-Lilac season comes and goes so quickly in May and they are one of my all-time favorite blooms, edible or otherwise.
-Known for their sweet honey fragrance and beautiful purple hue, lilacs have been used in cottage and country gardens and hedgerows for centuries.
+Lilac season comes and goes so quickly during the month of May and they are one of my all-time favorite blooms, edible or otherwise.
+Known for their sweet honey fragrance and beautiful purple hue, lilac bushes have been grown in cottage and country gardens and hedgerows for centuries.

 How to Make Lilac Cordial

 Give the lilac bunches a good shake to remove any bugs or spiders that may be hiding in the flowers.
 Pick the individual lilac blossoms from the lilac florets or flower heads.
 Optionally, gently rinse the flowers in a large bowl of water to remove any unwanted materials or bugs.

 Transfer the clean lilac flowers to a heat-safe glass mason jar.
 Slice a lemon and add the lemon slices to the jar.

 Add the water and granulated sugar to a small or medium saucepan and cook the mixture over medium heat until all of the sugar is dissolved or it just starts to boil around the edges of the pan.

 Step 3: Add the sugar syrup to the lilac flowers

 Pour the hot simple syrup over the lilac blossoms and lemon slices in the glass jar then muddle the mixture with a wooden spoon.